JcLee96/LJC_Stripformer/README.md

 # LJC_Stripformer (Stripformer-based Image Deblurring)

-This repository contains **research & demo code** for image deblurring based on **Stripformer**.
+This repository contains **research & demo code** for image deblurring based on **Stripformer**,
+and includes **partial implementations and experimental code** from the paper:

+**“DELEca: Deblurring for Long and Short Exposure Images with a Dual-Branch Multimodal Cross-Attention Mechanism.”**

-Some modules and overall structure are adapted from the **official Stripformer implementation**.
+Some modules and the overall structure are adapted from the **official Stripformer implementation**
+and extended for **dual-branch and cross-attention based deblurring experiments**.

-> If you use this code for research, please also cite and credit the original Stripformer work.
+> If you use this code for research, please also cite and credit both
+> the original **Stripformer** work and the **DELEca** paper.

 ---